The Best Savings Accounts in Maryland for 2023

 Freedom Federal Credit Union

-With an interest rate that the competition can’t touch, the Educator Savings Account at Freedom Federal Credit Union is probably the best saving account in Maryland right now, in terms of APY.
+With an interest rate that the competition can’t touch, the Educator Savings Account at Freedom Federal Credit Union is probably the best savings account in Maryland right now in terms of APY.
 However, only school employees in Baltimore and Hartford Counties are eligible to open these accounts.

 Still, other credit union members can get a good interest rate with the institution’s EasySaver account.